Ordered unavoidable sub-structures in matchings and random matchings: Unavoidable sub-matchings

-\begin{rem} As in the case of graph matchings it is impossible to employ directly the original Erd\H os-Szekeres proof idea.
+\begin{remark} As in the case of graph matchings it is impossible to employ directly the original Erd\H os--Szekeres proof idea.
 To see this, call a relation ${\mathcal R}$ \emph{extendable} if, given a collection $M$ of disjoint triples which are mutually in relation ${\mathcal R}$, every triple to the left of $M$ which is in relation ${\mathcal R}$ with the left-most triple of $M$, is in relation ${\mathcal R}$ with all triples in $M$.
 For graphs, lines and stacks were extendable, while waves were not, which forced us to come up with the notion of a landscape.
-Now, only ${\mathcal R}_{\ell,\ell}$, ${\mathcal R}_{\ell,s}$, ${\mathcal R}_{s,w}$, and ${\mathcal R}_{s,\ell}$ are extendable, so any direct proof of Theorem \ref{Theorem E-S for triples} would require more sophisticated analogs of landscapes.
-Fortunately, we deduce Theorem \ref{Theorem E-S for triples} directly from Theorem \ref{Theorem E-S for LSW}. \end{rem}
+Now, only ${\mathcal R}_{\mathtt{LL}}$, ${\mathcal R}_{\mathtt{LS}}$, ${\mathcal R}_{\mathtt{SW}}$, and ${\mathcal R}_{SL}$ are extendable, so any direct proof of Theorem \ref{Theorem E-S for triples} would require more sophisticated analogs of landscapes.
+Fortunately, we deduce Theorem \ref{Theorem E-S for triples} directly from Theorem \ref{Theorem E-S for LSW}. \end{remark}

 \begin{proof}[Proof of Theorem \ref{Theorem E-S for triples}] Let $M$ be a matching (of triples) as in the assumptions of the theorem.
 Our proof strategy is to apply Theorem \ref{Theorem E-S for LSW} twice, first to the (graph) matching $M_1$ composed of pairs consisting of the first two elements of the triples in $M$, then to a suitably chosen sub-matching of the (graph) matching $M_1$ composed of pairs of the last two elements of the triples in $M$.